 IMbark is a Phase 2, randomized, single-blind and multi-center study originally designed to evaluate two dosing regimens of imetelstat administered as a single agent to participants with intermediate-2 or high risk MF whose disease is relapsed after or refractory to JAK inhibitor treatment.
 The study consists of three stages: a screening phase, a treatment phase and a follow-up phase.
 Participants receive imetelstat at either 9.4 mg/kg (if enrolled in Arm 1) or 4.7 mg/kg (if enrolled in Arm 2) given intravenously every 3 weeks until disease progression, unacceptable toxicity, or study end.
 Imetelstat will be evaluated by spleen response and symptom response.
 Key secondary endpoint includes overall survival.

-Enrollment of new participants was suspended in September 2016 following a planned internal data review, and remains suspended because the total number of patients enrolled to date is adequate to perform the protocol-specified primary analysis.
+The study is closed to further participant enrollment.
+More than 100 patients have been enrolled.
 Participants already enrolled in Arm 1 (9.4 mg/kg) may continue to receive imetelstat.
 Participants already enrolled in Arm 2 (4.7 mg/kg) may continue with their current imetelstat dose or have it increased to 9.4 mg/kg at the investigator's discretion.
 To learn more about this study, including enrollment criteria, locations and current status, visit ClinicalTrials.gov.

 Imetelstat, a telomerase inhibitor, is an investigational treatment for cancer and has not been approved by the FDA or any other regulatory agency.